Quantum transport theory with vector interaction: Summary

 \section{Summary}

 In this work, we derive the relativistic quantum kinetic equation for massless fermions with vector and axial interaction from the Wigner function formalism and carry out the semi-classical expansion up to $\hbar$ order.
 Our results show that there is a non-trivial mass-shell shift and non-zero particle number density even at the 0th order of $\hbar$.
-We also show that there can be a non-zero shear tensor in the equilibrium state, and it will contribute transport equation.
-This is different from the previous results without vector interaction, in which the equilibrium condition always requires the shear tensor to be zero.
-Therefore, the effective vector interaction could be useful in the study of spin polarization in heavy-ion collisions, where the shear viscosity is believed to have an unignorable contribution.
+We also show that there can be a non-zero shear tensor and gradient of particle number density in the equilibrium state, and they will contribute to the transport equation.
+There will be additional contributions to the axial current or the spin polarization.
+Therefore, the effective vector interaction could be useful in the study of spin polarization in heavy-ion collisions.
+One can further research the spin polarization which is produced by the vector interaction and axial interaction.
+For massless Fermions, the direction of spin is not well-defined, but we can find the direction of spin polarization by chirality.
+Also, as the interaction term caused the mass shell to be shifted, it is possible that now the fermions can be treated as massive, then methods such as the Matrix Valued Spin dependent Distribution can be used\cite{Hidaka:2022dmn}.